inventree/inventree-docs/docs/extend/plugins/install.md

     The `src/InvenTree/plugins/` directory is excluded from Git version tracking - any plugin files here will be hidden from Git

 !!! warning "Not Recommended For Production"
     Loading plugins via the local *plugins* directory is not recommended for production.
-If you cannot use PIP installation (above), specify a custom plugin directory (below).
+If you cannot use PIP installation (above), specify a custom plugin directory (below) or use a [VCS](https://pip.pypa.io/en/stable/topics/vcs-support/) as a plugin install source.

 ### Custom Directory